gwenethgray/gwenethgray.github.io/index.md

 # About Me

-Gweneth Andersen is a medical physics assistant at Massachusetts General Hospital and PhD student at UMass Lowell.
-Her central research goal is to help integrate cognitive risk modeling into treatment planning systems for radiation therapy by developing software that models structural changes to neural synapses and networks following brain irradiation.
+Gweneth Andersen is a medical physics assistant at Massachusetts General Hospital and PhD candidate at UMass Lowell.
+Her central research goal is to help integrate cognitive risk modeling into treatment planning systems for cranial radiotherapy by developing software that models structural changes to neural synapses and networks following brain irradiation.